-Because we produce our whisky in very small batches - meaning each barrel yields approximately 300 bottles - each bottle will be released through a lottery to keep things fair and square.
-Sign up now for your chance to purchase a bottle!
+Because we produce our whisky in very small batches - meaning each barrel yields approximately 300 bottles - our releases are quite limited.
+Sign up to add your name to the Whisky List, and we will make sure you get first dibs on all Whisky releases!

 ABOUT OUR WHISKY